Last updated on November 27th, 2023 at 07:40 am

 As long as it’s stored properly and the cap is tightly sealed, RV antifreeze will typically have a shelf life between 1 to 4 years but can often remain effective long after that.
 Most brands will have an expiration date as well to help guide you.

-RV antifreeze is used in conjunction with your RV’s plumbing system, and used solely when it comes time to store your RV for winter.
-This is also known as winterization, and is a very common task for RV owners to consider.
+RV antifreeze is used in conjunction with your RV’s plumbing system and shines brightly when the time comes to store your RV for winter.
+This is also known as winterization and is a very common task for RV owners to consider.

-Winterizing your RV is important if you plan on storing your RV during the cold winter months, and it is a necessity if you live somewhere cold or freezing.
-RV antifreeze is necessary for those of you in cold climates, as it raises the temperature of water high enough to prevent freezing!
+Winterizing your RV is important if you plan on storing your RV during the cold winter months, and it’s a necessity if you live somewhere with sub-zero, freezing temperatures!
+RV antifreeze is necessary for those of you in cold climates, as it raises the temperature of water high enough to prevent freezing.

 Pouring antifreeze into your RV’s drains and plumbing system will assist with any water you may have remaining in your pipes come winter.
-The antifreeze is important as it will keep the water from freezing inside your RV’s pipes and expanding them.
+Antifreeze is vitally important as it keeps the water from freezing inside your RV’s pipes, leading to expansion, split lines and leaks.

 You can also pour antifreeze into your black and gray water tanks.
-Doing so will keep your waste water from freezing inside your tanks.
-This means an easy clean come springtime, and no damage to your tanks from water expansion!
+Doing so will keep your wastewater from freezing inside the tanks.
+This means an easy clean come springtime and no damage to your tanks from water expansion!

 Improper winterization is often the number one cause of RV damage.
 If you plan to store your RV or motorhome at any point, keep this important tool in mind.

-You may be wondering what the difference is between RV antifreeze and the antifreeze that goes in your car.
-Automobile antifreeze is notoriously shelf-stable and does not expire unless it has been improperly sealed.
-So you may be thinking about using it in your RV as well.
+You may be wondering what the difference is between RV antifreeze and the antifreeze you use in your family car.
+Automobile antifreeze is notoriously shelf-stable and doesn’t expire unless it hasn’t been sealed properly.
+It might be tempting to use automotive antifreeze in your rig but I’m here to tell you why doing so isn’t a wise idea.

 RV antifreeze is used in the plumbing systems of your RV while automotive antifreeze is used in your car’s coolant system.
 RV antifreeze is always less toxic, as automotive antifreeze is completely and totally poisonous and should never be consumed.